GuyChapGH/CS50wProject1/README.md

 WEB PAGES

-There are three pages to access the books and reviews: Book Search (home page), Search Results page and Book page.
-The information displayed on the Book page has been gathered from the database and the Goodreads API.
+There are three pages to access the books and reviews: Book Search (home page), Search Results page and Book details page.
+The information displayed on the Book details page has been gathered from the database and the Goodreads API.

 FILES